resoai/TileBoard/README.md

    * (optional)
    */
   groupMarginCss: '20px 40px',

+  /* hidden: hide page (optional)
+   * can be boolean or function that return boolean
+   */
+  hidden: Boolean | Function,

   /* groups: A list of tile groups.
 See documentation on Tile Groups below */
   groups: [] // list of tile groups